mrecos/RF_bias_R/README.md

 This is opposed to what Nowling calls [One-hot encoding](https://en.wikipedia.org/wiki/One-hot) where each level is split into its own binary variable such that a variable with 5 levels would result in 5 new variables with either 0 or 1 indicating the presence of that level.
 This is similar to an indicator variable typical to model building, but even there is no reference level.

 #### My intention was simply to recreate this in R and see if the bias of categorical variable level count on Gini importance persisted.
-Being that I am not interested in the issue of encoding, I skipped the On-hot encoding and only worked with integer encoding
+Being that I am not interested in the issue of encoding, I skipped the On-hot encoding and only worked with integer and factor encoding.
+I will continue to think on why these results are what they are.

 To do so, I reviewed Nowling's Python code and recreated it in R trying to keep variable names and the general approach the same; obvious differences result from translation.
 Also, I included two additional switches, 1) "asFactor" to switch between true integer representation of the categorical variable level and the conversion of the variable into a factor; and 2) varImp_type that switches between the two types of variable importance in the Random Forest implementation; 1 = decrease in accuracy, 2 = node purity (Gini importance).